 Texas 51% Rule

-Suppose the defendant who was 51% or more at fault had adequate insurance coverage.
+Suppose the 51% or more defendant at fault had adequate insurance coverage.
 In that case, it may be the plaintiff seeking to collect all the damages from that defendant, and that defendant would then seek to collect “contribution” from the others.

 Cross-claims and third-party claims can arise in lawsuits with multiple defendants.
-These types of claims can add complexity to the case and require careful consideration.
+These types of claims can complicate the case and require careful consideration.

 Exploring Complications in Multi-Defendant Cases